GallagherSecurity/mobileconnectsdk-docs/samples/server/aspnet/README.md

 ## Software Pre-requisites:

-You will need developer tools capable of compiling and running a .NET core 3 Console application.
+You will need developer tools capable of compiling and running a .NET 6 Console application.
 There are multiple ways of achieving this:

-**Option 1.** Use Visual Studio 2019 version 16.3 or higher (this was developed using Visual Studio 16.3.2 on Windows 10) Once you open the GallagherUniversityStudentPortalSampleSite.sln file in visual studio, simply build and run it.
+**Option 1.** Use Visual Studio 2022 version 17.3.3 or higher.
+   Once you open the GallagherUniversityStudentPortalSampleSite.sln file in visual studio, simply build and run it.

 **Option 3.** Use Visual Studio Code with the "C# for Visual Studio Code (powered by OmniSharp)" extension.
    Once installed, open the project directory in VSCode and select "Start Debugging" from the Debug menu.
-   You will also need to install the .NET Core 3 SDK from https://dotnet.microsoft.com/download/dotnet-core/3.0 (this was developed against SDK 3.0.100)
+   You will also need to install the .NET 6 SDK from https://dotnet.microsoft.com/en-us/download/visual-studio-sdks (this was developed against SDK 6.0.8)

 **Option 2.** Command Line Only:
-   Install the .NET Core 3 SDK from https://dotnet.microsoft.com/download/dotnet-core/3.0 (this was developed against SDK 3.0.100)
+   Install the .NET 6 SDK from https://dotnet.microsoft.com/en-us/download/visual-studio-sdks (this was developed against SDK 6.0.8)
    Once the SDK is installed, open a command prompt window, navigate to the directory containing GallagherUniversityStudentPortalSampleSite.sln, and type dotnet run

-**Option 3.** Use Visual Studio for Mac version 8.3 or higher Once you open the GallagherUniversityStudentPortalSampleSite.sln file in visual studio, simply build and run it.
+**Option 3.** Use Visual Studio 2022 for Mac version 17.3 or higher.
+   Once you open the GallagherUniversityStudentPortalSampleSite.sln file in visual studio, simply build and run it.

 Once you have compiled and run the sample site, point your browser at http://localhost:5000